 If you find termite droppings around your home but no actual termites, don’t panic!
 This could just mean that the termites are nesting somewhere else on your property and have not yet made their way into your home.
 However, it’s always best to err on the side of caution and call a professional exterminator to come and take a look.
 They will be able to determine whether or not you have an infestation and, if so, how severe it is.

 Exterminators typically use one of two methods to treat termite infestations: chemicals or heat.
 Chemicals are the most common method of treatment and usually involve injecting a liquid pesticide into the soil around your home.
-This kills the termites that come in contact with it and, over time, will also help to eliminate the termite colony as a whole.
+This kills the termites that come in contact with it and, over time, will also help eliminate the termite colony.
 Heat treatment, on the other hand, involves using high-powered fans to circulate hot air throughout your home.
 This dries out the termites, killing them in the process.

 The method of treatment that your exterminator uses will largely depend on the severity of your infestation.
 If you have a very small infestation, they may be able to get rid of the termites with just a few treatments.
 However, if you have a larger infestation, they may need to use multiple methods or even fumigate your entire home.

 No matter what method they use, though, exterminators will usually start by doing a thorough inspection of your home.
-This will help them to identify the source of the infestation and determine the best way to treat it.
+This will help them identify the infestation’s source and determine the best way to treat it.
 Once they’ve done this, they’ll be able to give you a better idea of how much the treatment will cost.

 In most cases, termite treatment is covered by homeowners insurance.
 However, it’s always best to check with your insurer beforehand to make sure that you’re covered.
 Some policies have exclusions for termite damage, so you’ll want to make sure that you’re not left paying out of pocket if something goes wrong.